Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 6 Mei 2026 16.32.51 UTC
+- WIB: Rabu, 6 Mei 2026 19.00.45 UTC
-- WITA: Rabu, 6 Mei 2026 17.32.51 UTC
+- WITA: Rabu, 6 Mei 2026 20.00.45 UTC
-- WIT: Rabu, 6 Mei 2026 18.32.51 UTC
+- WIT: Rabu, 6 Mei 2026 21.00.45 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: technology
+Kategori: attitude